The rubric for mitigating Stripe disputes is clear. But it takes ungodly amounts of hours and industry experience to get the hang of it.

 Customers lodge thousands of disputes daily, and that keeps card issuers busy.

-So, avoid unnecessary details, lengthy introductions about your product or company, a complaint about the customer, or the dispute’s unfairness.
+So, avoid unnecessary details, lengthy introductions about your product or company, a complaint about the customer dispute, or the dispute’s unfairness.
 Instead, hammer down to the issue at hand.
 Provide facts about the original purchase using a neutral and professional tone.

 Do your due diligence; take some time to investigate the dispute while collecting evidence to submit.
 For example, review Google Maps and Street View to understand your delivery location better or check social media like Facebook or LinkedIn to help establish the customer as a legitimate cardholder.